jibeproject/matsim-jibe/README.md

 Uses the MATSim routing engine to calculate routes for each origin-desination pair for the specified mode (walk and bike only).
 Outputs the short, fast and jibe version of each route as a .gpkg file.

 ### RunTripMcRouter.java

 Similar to RunTripRouter.java, but uses monte-carlo simulation to sample many different marginal costs for the JIBE disutility function.
 Outputs routes as a .gpkg file.

 ## Accessibility package (src/main/java/accessibility)

 This package contains tools and methods for calculating accessibility.
 Unlike zone-based accessibilities, the methods here calculate fully disaggregate accessibilities from every network node to every possible destination.
-We currently support isochrone-based accessibility (with time and/or distance as a cutoff) and hansen-based accessibility (with an optional time and/or distance cutoff).
+We currently support isochrone-based accessibility (with time and/or distance as a cutoff) and hansen accessibility (with an optional time and/or distance cutoff).

-Accessibility is calculated using the class RunAccessibility.java.
+Accessibility is calculated using the class **_RunAccessibility.java_**.
 As with all other runnable classes, the main properties file must be passed in as the first argument.
 Next, the configuration for each accessibility calculation can be calculated using an accessibility properties file.
 You can pass in as many accessibility config files as you would like, making it possible to run accessibility back-to-back without restarting the code.

 ### Accessibility properties file

 An example accessibility properties file is given in accessibility/resources/example.properties.